-“This can lead to interesting scenarios which would question whether a smartphone, nanny-cam, WiFi-connected dishwasher or CCTV system are in fact computers – despite the reality that each of these devices often runs a general-purpose operating system, is connected to a network, and runs software at the behest of its user.”
+“This can lead to interesting scenarios that would question whether a smartphone, nanny-cam, Wi-Fi-connected dishwasher, or CCTV system are in fact computers – despite the reality that each of these devices often runs a general-purpose operating system, is connected to a network, and runs software at the behest of its user.”

-“The types of crime the Act was originally designed to fight are actually decreasing – but new threats are emerging seemingly every month,” says Peter Yapp, Partner at law firm Schillings and former deputy director of the UK’s National Cyber Security Centre (NCSC).
+“The types of crime the act was originally designed to fight are actually decreasing – but new threats are emerging seemingly every month,” says Peter Yapp, Partner at law firm Schillings and former deputy director of the UK’s NCSC.
 “For example, hacking for extortion has nearly doubled over the past year while virus/malware reports have dropped.
-This underlines one of the main shortfalls of the Act – the evolution of using computers to commit fraud to the computer becoming the main conduit for fraud.”
+This underlines one of the main shortfalls of the act – the evolution of using computers to commit fraud to the computer becoming the main conduit for fraud.”

 An EDR buyer's guide

 How to pick the best endpoint detection and response solution for your business